 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This ASU requires, among other things, the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 ASU 2016-13 replaces the existing incurred loss impairment model with an expected loss model which requires the use of forward-looking information to calculate credit loss estimates.
-It also eliminates the concept of other-than-temporary impairment and requires credit losses related to available-for-sale debt securities to be recorded through an allowance for credit losses.
-The ASU is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Early application will be permitted for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
+It also eliminates the concept of other-than-temporary impairment and requires credit losses related to available-for-sale debt securities to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
+These changes will result in earlier recognition of credit losses.
+The ASU is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 We adopted ASU 2016-13 as of October 1, 2020.
 Our adoption of this guidance did not have a significant impact on our consolidated financial statements.